 - May have gross income over the special income level (SIL).

-- Earned income can be over the social security substantial gainful activity (SGA).
+- Earned income can be over the Social Security substantial gainful activity (SGA) limit.
 SGA is waived for the HWD program.
-SGA is a factor in determining disability for the other SSI related medicaid including HCB Waivers.
+SGA is a factor in determining disability for all the other SSI related Medicaid including HCB Waivers.

 When is a HCB Waiver better than HWD?

-- The client's income is low enough where there is no participation and there is already -0- out-of-pocket cost under the HCB Waiver program.
+- The client's income is low enough where there is no, or less, client responsibility than the HWD premium.

-- The client is interested in saving more in resources than the $2,000 amount allowed under the L22 program.
+- The client is not interested in saving more in resources than the $2,000 amount allowed under the HCB Waiver.

 How is HWD similar to other SSI-related medical (CN)?